festvox/datasets-CMU_Wilderness/README.md

     sudo apt-get install git build-essential libncurses5-dev sox sudo apt-get install csh ffmpeg html2text

+Note that the ffmpeg package is sometimes called avconv (you need to update bin/do_found accordingly if you only have avconv and not ffmpeg).

 # Make Dependencies

 Builds the FestVox voice building tools in build/ and sets up the